Nathan Carter: Appearances

 Carter appeared as the featured artist on TG4's Opry an Iúir in September 2012.
-The programme has since been shown on BBC Two Northern Ireland and BBC ALBA.
+The programme has since been shown on BBC Two Northern Ireland and BBC Alba.

 In 2013, Carter appeared in episode 9 of Ros na Rún on Irish TV channel TG4.
 In the episode, Dara wants Sarah to help him with the Nathan Carter tribute night.
 John Joe says he can organise Carter himself to attend and, after much doubt, John Joe proves that he was telling the truth.
 He and Carter walk into Gaudis, where Carter performs.

-Niamh McGlinchey in the 2014 version of TG4's Glór Tíre.
+He mentored Niamh McGlinchey in the 2014 version of TG4's Glór Tíre.

 Carter was featured in episode 3 of Stetsons and Stilettos with the film crew spending two weeks on the road with him.
 The episode shows Carter preparing for a show at the Marquee in Cork.

 In December 2015, he hosted The Nathan Carter Show in The Mansion House, Dublin with guests including Paddy Casey, Mary Black and The Shires.

 On 9 August 2017 he was interviewed on The One Show, which was broadcast live from Ballycastle, Northern Ireland.

 On 17 September 2017, he premiered his first American PBS special.
-The one and a half hour program, filmed in Dublin, promoted his American tour.
+The one and a half-hour program, filmed in Dublin, promoted his American tour.
 The program spotlighted Celtic classics, standards, American country and self written hit songs.
 It was titled Celtic Roots with Nathan.

 Personal life

 Carter was born to Ian and Noreen Carter.
 His younger brother, Jake, is also a singer who has had success in his own right in the UK and Ireland's country music charts.
 He also has a sister, Kiara Carter.

-Over the years, there has been much speculation about Carter and fellow country singer Lisa McHugh.
-In his 2018 book Born For The Road: My Story So Far, he talks about the first time he met McHugh and instantly fancied her.
-They briefly had a relationship, but that ended six months later because neither of them was looking for anything serious.
+Over the years, there was much speculation about Carter and fellow country singer Lisa McHugh.
+In his 2018 book Born for the Road: My Story So Far, he talks about the first time he met McHugh and said that he was attracted to her instantly.
+They had a brief relationship during 2015, which lasted approximately six months, but ended as neither of them was looking for anything serious.
+Despite their breakup, the pair have remained close friends.
+Carter later attended McHugh’s wedding to Nathan Khan in 2022.